gedeschaines/propNav/README.md

 The contents of each subdirectory are as follows:

 + dat - Polygon data files for threeD ground plane, missile and target faceted shapes.
-+ doc - Documentation HTML web pages and media files.
++ docs - Documentation HTML web pages and media files.
 + img - Saved Figure 12 and 13 3D plot images from **propNav**  SAM case 1234, animated GIF file created with **threeD** from ./out/TXYZ.OUT.1234 file.
 + out - TXYZ.OUT trajectory data files written by **propNav** for sample missile/target engagement cases (see "Sample Cases" section below).
 + util - Bash shell scripts and Windows Batch files to convert sequence of PNG images to animated GIF or MP4 video files.